Svarga: Description

-Svargaloka is a set of celestial worlds located on and above Mount Meru, where those who had led righteous lives by adhering to the scriptures delight in pleasures, before their next birth on earth.
+Svarga is a set of celestial worlds located on and above Mount Meru, where those who had led righteous lives by adhering to the scriptures delight in pleasures, before their next birth on earth.
 It is described to have been built by the deity Tvashtar, the Vedic architect of the devas.

 The king of the devas, Indra, is the ruler of Svarga, ruling it with his consort, Indrani.
 His palace in the abode is called Vaijayanta.
 This palace holds the famous hall, Sudharma, unrivalled among all the princely courts.
 The capital of Svarga is Amaravati, and its entrance is guarded by the legendary elephant, Airavata.
 Svarga is described to be the home of Kamadhenu, the cow of plenty, as well as Parijata, the tree that grants all wishes.
-The legendary kalpavriksha tree grows in the centre of the Nandana gardens, which was planted there by Indra after it emerged from the Samudra Manthana, the churning of the ocean.
+The legendary Kalpavriksha tree grows in the centre of the Nandana gardens, which was planted there by Indra after it emerged from the Samudra Manthana, the churning of the ocean.
 Due to its location, Svarga is called Tridiva, the third highest heaven.

 In Hindu mythology, the devas' dominion over Svarga is often the primary point of contention in their eternal war with their rivals, the asuras.
 A common theme in these legends is an asura king, such as Hiranyakashipu, usurping the realm for himself.
 The preserver deity, Vishnu, often intervenes to restore the status quo.
 He sometimes assumes an avatar, such as Narasimha, to vanquish the asura king, restoring Indra and the devas to their place.
 During each pralaya (the great dissolution), the first three realms, Bhuloka, Bhuvarloka, and Svargaloka are destroyed.
 In contemporary Hinduism, Svarga itself is often relegated to the status of a lower heaven, one that is spiritually as well as physically beneath Vaikuntha and Kailasha, the celestial abodes of Vishnu and Shiva.

+In Buddhism, Svarga (heaven) is one of the many worlds one may reincarnate if Nirvana is not achieved.
+Sometimes dismissed as a diversion from the path to Nirvana, some Buddhists aim for a rebirth in heaven as better circumstances to prepare for final salvation.
+In Theravada, different stages of heaven are closely connected with meditation theories.
+According to Buddhism, heaven is not eternal.
+However, this does not imply that the inhabitants of heaven (deva) necessarily return to earth after their heavenly karma runs out.
+The fate of devas depends on their merits accumulated during their abode in heaven: Non-Buddhist devas may fall back to earth, incarnate in hell or as animals, whereas Buddhist devas may ascend to higher heavens until they finally achieve Nirvana.

+Besides the sensual heaven of the devas, Buddhism also acknowledges sublime heavens of the brahmās, the realm of the Creator God (Mahābrahmā), and disembodied deities beyond.
+Incarnation in the form of the latter belongs to the "eight inopportune conditions", as they are so sublime, they are unable to hear the dharma and thus, also unable to attain liberation.
+As such, incarnation in heaven, though acknowledged and often aspired, is never meant to be an end in itself.